 On the other hand, if you filter processes few volumes and goes unused some days, it’s likely to serve you beyond the recommended time frame.

 Your filter comes with a recommended time frame use and the gallons of water it can process.
 This timeframe and volume vary from one filter to the other.
 We have whole house water filters, pitchers, faucets, countertop, undercounter and reverse osmosis filters amongst others.
 Each of these has its own recommended working time frame.
+For a guide read our post When should I change my filters.

 Why are they so important?